Fixtures

 • From Oberliga Nord: Eintracht Braunschweig, Werder Bremen, Hamburger SV

 • From Oberliga West: Borussia Dortmund, 1.
-FC Köln, Meidericher SV (now MSV Duisburg), Preußen Münster, Schalke 04
+FC Köln, Meidericher SV Duisburg, Preußen Münster, Schalke 04

 • From Oberliga Südwest: 1.
 FC Kaiserslautern, 1.
 FC Saarbrücken